New Study Shows More Retirees Unable to Stay Solvent

 Student loans are a surprisingly large component of senior debt.
 According to 2017 data from the Consumer Financial Protection Bureau, the number of student loan borrowers age sixty or above rose by at least 20% in every state over the previous five years, accounting for almost $67 billion in outstanding balances.

 These forces add up to take away the margin of error.
 One significant event – like the death of a spouse or a large medical bill – can push retirees over the financial edge.

-Medical costs were cited as one of the primary reasons for bankruptcy filings.
+Medical costs, including those related to medications and items like a hearing aid, were cited as one of the primary reasons for bankruptcy filings.
 Even with Medicare, out-of-pocket costs are rising to unmanageable levels.
 Over half of older bankruptcy filers claimed that medical expenses were the most important things they had to forgo before filing – including vital prescriptions and even needed surgeries.

 Retirement is supposed to be a time to relax and enjoy the fruits of your working years.
 Evaluate your retirement readiness today and see if you’re headed for the beach or the bankruptcy court.

 - How to Rebuild Your Financial Security After a Chapter 7 Bankruptcy

 - 5 Great Tips For Getting and Staying Out of Debt